marconipoveda/verdaccio-website/docs/cli.md

 ### Default config file location

-To locate the home directory on Linux/MacOS enviroments, we rely on **$XDG_DATA_HOME** as the first choice and on Windows environments we look for [APPDATA environment variable](https://www.howtogeek.com/318177/what-is-the-appdata-folder-in-windows/).
+To locate the home directory on Linux/MacOS environments, we rely on **$XDG_DATA_HOME** as the first choice and on Windows environments we look for [APPDATA environment variable](https://www.howtogeek.com/318177/what-is-the-appdata-folder-in-windows/).

 ### Config file format